harveyff/slate/source/index.html.md

  code| string | asset id
  name| string | asset name
- free| long | money available for trading used| string | money on hold, locked, frozen or pending total| string | total balance (free + used)
+ free| long | money available for trading used| string | money on hold,locked,frozen or pending total| string | total balance (free + used)

 ## Get all orders of user